benhoyt/juju-docs/sdk/how-to-add-secrets-to-a-charm.md

             pass  # ignore other labels (or log a warning)
 ```

 As shown above, when the web server charm calls `get_secret` it can specify an observer-specific label for that secret; Juju will attach this label to the secret at that point.
+Normally `get_secret` is called for the first time in a relation-changed event; the label is applied then, and subsequently used in a secret-changed event.

 Labels are unique to the charm (the observer in this case): if you attempt to attach a label to two different secrets from the same application (whether it's the on the observer side or the owner side) and give them the same label, the framework will raise a `ModelError`.